apalkk/Cmaker/README.md

 * cbuild | Make sure your project name doesnt conflict with other directory names.
 * cbin | This only works with single files but is faster than ccomp.
 * ccomp | Make sure that you don't have a directory called qwertyu in your current dir when you're running this.
+* This plugin can only be used to generate templates for binary projects not library projects.